 From Obersalzberg to the Eagles Nest:

-The buses run every 25 minutes between 7:40 a.m. and 4:00 p.m.
+The buses run every 25 minutes between 8:30 a.m. and 4:00 p.m.
 The last bus coming down the mountain leaves at 4:50 p.m., but double check when you buy your ticket.
 In October, the buses start at 9:40 a.m. and the last return bus is at 4:00 p.m.

-Other than a strenuous two-hour hike, these buses are the only way to get up to the Eagle's Nest.
+Other than a strenuous three-hour hike, these buses are the only way to get up to the Eagle's Nest.
 The steep road rises 2275 feet (700 meters) with only one switchback turn and is closed to all other traffic.